ESDN83/ha-enocean-mqtt-slim/README.md

 4. Test thoroughly
 5. Submit a pull request

+---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🙏 Acknowledgments

 - Based on the original [enoceanmqtt](https://github.com/romor/enoceanmqtt) project
 - EnOcean Alliance for EEP specifications
 - Home Assistant community
+- Special thanks to all contributors and testers

+---

 ## 📧 Support